xataio/pgroll/docs/README.md

   }
 }
 ```

+The `onComplete` flag will make this operation run the `up` expression on the complete phase (instead of the default, which is to run it on the start phase).

 `onComplete` flag is incompatible with `down` expression, as `pgroll` does not support running rollback after complete was executed.